-With statistics such as the ones I’m about to share, it’s a no brainer to me that body care products are another aspect of self-care I need to keep as clean as possible.
+With statistics such as the ones I’m about to share, it’s a no brainer to me that body care products are another aspect of my daily life that I need to keep as clean as possible.

-80% of ingredients in beauty products have never been tested for safety (chemicals linked to breast cancer, learning disabilities, infertility, and other health issues are allowed in the products we use every day).
+80 percent of ingredients in beauty products have never been tested for safety (chemicals linked to breast cancer, learning disabilities, infertility, and other health issues are allowed in the products we use every day). (source: Beautycounter)

-85% of breast cancer occurs in women who have no family history of breast cancer?
-This means it’s time to take a look at environmental factors, starting with what you put on your face and body every day.
-(National Institute of Environmental Health Sciences)
+According to Breastcancer.org, 85 percent of breast cancer occurs in women who have no family history of breast cancer?
+It’s time to take a look at environmental factors, starting with what you put on your face and body every day.

 According to the EWG, the following ingredients are among the next 12 that should be removed from cosmetics according to the Toxin-Free Cosmetics Act: